Competition year :

 All applications are reviewed by committees of experts representing various disciplines and institutions.

-– Clarity and consistency between the hypotheses and objectives
+– Clarity of the research problem and concordance of the hypotheses and

 – Relevance of the methods and analyses